 Amazing school!
 Teachers are excellent!
 Great parent involvement.
 Principal is innovative very approachable and involved.
 There are many classes that enrich the child's education in addition to the standard math reading and writing.
 Computer lab art spanish music P.E. are all classes included the the weekly schedule in kindergarten.
 A parent couldn't ask for more!

 Ormondale Elementary School is a public elementary school in Woodside.
-The principal of Ormondale Elementary School is Kevin Keegan, whose e-mail is firstname.lastname@example.org.
-323 children attend Ormondale Elementary School and identify as Multiracial; White, non-Hispanic; and Asian.
+The principal of Ormondale Elementary School is Kevin Keegan and can be contacted at firstname.lastname@example.org.
+323 children attend Ormondale Elementary School and identify primarily as Multiracial; White, non-Hispanic; and Asian.
 8% of the Ormondale Elementary School students are "limited in English proficiency."
-10% of the 323 students here have subsidized lunches.
+10% of the 323 students here are paying reduced lunch prices.
 The ratio of students to teachers at Ormondale Elementary School is 15:1.
 Trinity School is one of the nearest elementary schools.

 - Computer arts

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||0.9%||%|

 |Students eligible for free or reduced-price lunch program||10%||7%|

 |Limited English proficiency||8%||4%|